XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 58. What are Terraform Provisioners?
 59. What is the use of null_resource in Terraform?
 60. How do you create conditional resources in Terraform?
+61. If I am using passwords and need to print them on console — how can I print?
+62. How do you see data resource in Terraform?
+63. Two modules (VPC + EC2) executing together — how to ensure VPC is created first?

 ---